rpalloni/kafka-cluster/README.md

 | cluster-test2| 4         | 2      | 2,1      | 2,1  |
 | cluster-test2| 5         | 1      | 1,3      | 1,3  |

-1 topic with 6 partitions and a different leader for each partition plus indication of where is the second replica apart the one on the broker
+1 topic with 6 partitions and a different leader for each partition plus indication of where is the second replica apart the one on the leader

 **Get offsets in each partition**
 ```bash